jsphweid/compareInflections/README.md

 `grunt js-hint` to jshint on '/js' files and `grunt html-hint` to root html files (index.html)

 `grunt build` to make production build to '/build' folder

+## TODO

+- move files to 'src' folder and change things accordingly in grunt